 Enjoy a tailor-made art and architecture tour of Germany - Deutschland with your own private lecturer and study leader!
 Your own Wandering Educator Professor.
 Please note: I do NOT run a travel agency.
 For practical matters a travel agency could be asked to do a good job.

 For small groups only.
-Plug your eyes and brain into to the best museums in Germany.
-University styled tutorials for clients who have engaged and enquiring minds.
+Enrich your eyes and brain and visit the best art museums in Germany.
+University styled tutorials for clients who like engaged and enquiring minds.

 Book this BBC quality private guided art and architecture + museums tour in one or more of these historic cities of Germany: Berlin, Aachen, Cologne, Düsseldorf, Frankfurt am Main, Kassel, Wurzburg, Nurnberg, Munich, Karlsruhe, .

 Get to know the deep concepts of Bildung.
 Deutsche Kultur.
 Deutsche Zivilisation.
 Historic background - Hintergrund.
-L”nder and their individual characteristics.
+Länder and their individual characteristics.